HyodaKazuaki/Shadow-Pop/README.md

 Shadow Pop
 -----
-Wavy shadows are based on Rsvfx.
+Shadow Pop are based on Rsvfx.

 Rsvfx
 ---